Fxkra28/computernetworks-practicum-module1-2024/README.md

 - Explanation

   Usually when someone succesfully login, it outputs `Login successsful` status.
 So we filters any tcp that contains "successful" in it.
-And then, we right clicked the tcp, and select "Follow TCP Stream"
+And then, we right clicked the tcp, and select "Follow TCP Stream".
+It should show something like this.
 ![5-2 1](https://github.com/user-attachments/assets/dd6f42f5-a551-4069-a774-63f3ca77b4ba)